Anisotropic Minkowski Content for Countably $\mathcal{H}^k$-rectifiable Sets: Preliminaries

 \subsection{Convex Bodies}

-In this subsection, we will summarize the basic facts about convex bodies and their properties.
-For a more detailed exposition, we refer the reader to~\cite{rolf}. \begin{definition} A \textit{convex body} is a non-empty, compact and convex subset of $\mathbb{R}^n$ with $0\in \relint(C)$.
-The set of all convex bodies in $\mathbb{R}^n$ will be denoted by $\mathcal{C}^n$.
-The \emph{dimension of $C\in\mathcal{C}^n$}, denoted by $\dim(C)$, is defined as the dimension of the affine span of $C$.
+In this subsection, we summarize the basic facts about convex bodies and their properties.
+For a more detailed exposition, we refer the reader to~\cite{rolf}. \begin{definition} A \emph{convex body} is a nonempty compact convex subset of $\mathbb R^n$.
+We denote by $\mathcal C^n$ the family of all convex bodies $C$ satisfying $0\in\relint(C)$.
+For a convex body $C$, the \emph{dimension} $\dim(C)$ is the dimension of $\aff(C)$.

 Further, we set \end{definition}